 ARTICLE IX – EFFECTIVE DATE

-Theses By-Laws shall become effective upon ratification at the 2015 Annual Meeting of the congregation.
+These By-Laws shall become effective upon ratification at the 2020 Annual Meeting of the congregation.
 By ratification, they shall supersede any and all Constitutions and By-Laws heretofore operative in the Atonement Parish.
 The term of any incumbent office shall not be abridged or extended by such ratification.

 ARTICLE X – AMENDMENTS